Are you thinking about getting a Georgia quitclaim deed?

-If both spouses are on title for the property, both must agree to sell the property or include it in a will.
+Both must agree to sell the property or include it in a will.

 This allows them to sell the property or will it to a relative without consent or approval from their ex.

-You might be wondering if a Georgia quitclaim deed is a good way to pass property to family members.
+A Georgia quitclaim deed is a good way to pass property to family members.